- Overview

 JSON for screener questions

-For a list of parameters and examples of specific question types, see Screener questions.
+For parameter lists and examples of question types, see Screener questions.

 Receive application data from Indeed